TimTeaFan/tt_website/content/mytalks/talks_happiness.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Happiness"
-subtitle = ""
+subtitle = "Presentations from my time as a happiness researcher"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.